 No population centers or towns are located within the AoR.
-North Manchester, IN is the closest population center to the AoR that could be affected by an emergency at the project site.
-North Manchester, IN is the closest population center to the AoR, and is sited approximately 2.9 miles north from the proposed injection well.
+Manito, IL is the closest population center to the AoR that could be affected by an emergency at the project site and is sited approximately 2.4 miles southwest from the proposed injection well.

 There are no major water sources or treatment facilities within the AoR.
-Notable or historic public infrastructure (parks, cemeteries, historic farms or buildings etc.) within the AoR include (Figure 1):
+There are also no notable or historic public infrastructure (parks, cemeteries, historic farms, or buildings etc.) within the AoR.
+Resources and infrastructure addressed in this plan are shown in Figure 1.